cywarriors/verifAI/docs/counterfit_integration.md

 ## Counterfit Integration Guide

-This guide explains how to integrate and use [Counterfit](https://github.com/Azure/counterfit) – a CLI and library for automating ML security assessments – with SecureAI.
+This guide explains how to integrate and use [Counterfit](https://github.com/Azure/counterfit) – a CLI and library for automating ML security assessments – with verifAI.

 > **Note**
 > Counterfit is a *generic* ML attack framework.
-To use it effectively with LLMs in SecureAI, you must define project‑specific Counterfit targets and attacks.
-The SecureAI integration provides a production‑ready wrapper (config, caching, metrics, circuit breaker), but does not ship opinionated targets by default.
+To use it effectively with LLMs in verifAI, you must define project‑specific Counterfit targets and attacks.
+The verifAI integration provides a production‑ready wrapper (config, caching, metrics, circuit breaker), but does not ship opinionated targets by default.

 ### What the integration provides